udacity/machine-learning/README.md

 - This is the project after learning the **"Model Evaluation and Validation"** section.
 - In this project, we go through the basic ML(machine learning) procedures and get the predicted selling price for clients' home.
 These procedures include:
   1. Data Exploration(statistically)
-  2. Utilize techniques like GridSearch and CrossValidation to optimize our learning algorithm/model
+  2. Utilize techniques like GridSearch and CrossValidation to optimize our learning algorithms/models
   3. Analyzing Model Performance using Learning Curves and Complexity Curves
   4. Finally, train(fit) the model and predict the selling prices
-- The dataset for this project originates from the "UCI Machine Learning Repository", but for simplicity, we only use 489 data points and 3 features(variables) to predict the median value of clients' houses.
+- The dataset for this project originates from the "UCI Machine Learning Repository", but for simplicity here, we only use 489 data points and 3 features(variables) to predict the median value of clients' houses.
 - At the first time I passed this project, the R2 score is 0.7435.
 After I completed whole Udacity Machine Learning Nanodegree, I redesign the model in 5 mins, and get the R2 score of 0.8269.
 You can check the improved version here(only coding part):[boston_housing_version2.ipynb](https://github.com/jo4x962k7JL/udacity_MLND/blob/master/projects/boston_housing/boston_housing_version2.ipynb)